pedrocomitto/rabbit4lazy/README.md

 # rabbit4lazy

-### The fastest way to set up RabbitMQ in your Spring Boot application
+### The l̶a̶z̶i̶e̶s̶t̶ fastest way to set up RabbitMQ in your Spring Boot application

 ### Install